 CC Crisp Use this mode for stick welding with EXX10 thru EXX14 electrodes.
-Nonwelding applications such as resistive heating or output tests with resistive loads should be done in this mode with electrodes.
+Nonwelding applications such as resistive heating or output tests with resistive loads should be done in this mode with Arc Force Control set to minimum.

-Arc Force Control set to minimum.
+CV FCAW This setting has been optimized for Innershield® and Outershield® flux-cored electrodes.

-CV FCAW This setting has been optimized for Innershield® and Outershield® flux-cored solid wire and gas welding are done in this mode.
-Low end procedures, less than 16V, may operate better in the
+CV GMAW Short circuit, glob and spray transfer solid wire and gas welding are done in this mode.
+Low end procedures, less than 16V, may operate better in the FCAW mode.